 Heck, some of us even joke about not finding the time to get up from the desk to pee, let alone take a proper break.
 That’s not stoicism.
 It’s crazy talk.

-Here are 3 reasons WHY you need to make your mental health a priority if you are going to survive as a writer.
+Here are three tips to make your mental health a priority if you are going to survive as a writer.